Jamroszczyk/agentic_game/README.md

 - 1000 x 1000 world with grid lines
 - White background
 - Black player sphere with smooth movement
-- NPCs with basic AI behaviors (wander, follow, flee)
+- NPCs with basic AI behaviors:
+  - Wander: Move randomly around the world
+  - Follow: Form groups of up to two NPCs
+  - Flee: Run away from the player
+  - Talking: NPCs stop wandering and face each other during conversations
 - Click-to-move controls (similar to Baldur's Gate)
 - Smooth movement with momentum and physics
 - Advanced gradual deceleration system with minimum velocity